 Ahoy there!
 Today we’re floating over to Columbia Harbour House to dive into their fried delights.
 This is one of the most popular restaurants in Magic Kingdom, but the DVC Duo has somewhat mediocre feelings on this classic establishment.
 Land ho!
 Let’s drop anchor and head inside for this week’s Foodie Friday article

 The major appeal of Columbia Harbour House from what I can gather is the available seating and the air conditioning.
-The ambiance is nice, it has the feeling of a recent settlement with dark wood and wide pine floors which is a style us New Englanders love.
+The ambience is nice, it has the feeling of a recent settlement with dark wood and wide pine floors which is a style us New Englanders love.
 What we continue to struggle with is what exactly the food theme is.
 As best I can tell, the theme is fried.
 I’m not sure if they’re going for classic New England seafood or what but in any case let’s review the offerings

 The perennial favorite that I see being ordered most frequently at Columbia Harbour House are the combo platters.
 These are combinations of shrimp, fish, and chicken nuggets served with hushpuppies and a veggie.
 Whoa mama, these look hearty enough to sink our ship!
 We have never ordered one for fear of an afternoon siesta but I can’t imagine it is fresh off the boat.
-Also, this is not a great representation of New England fried seafood, and I admit, I’m a bit partial
+Also, this is not great representation of New England fried seafood, and I admit, I’m a bit partial

 Moving on to the other entrees, we have had the lobster roll a few times.
 It’s reasonable, though not served in the classic New England style, as this roll is served with leaf lettuce and relish which is a very odd combination indeed.
 Overall, there’s a decent portion of lobster meat dressed in a light mayo sauce on a proper New England style bun (split top of course).
 This could be made much more authentic by having the relish walk the plank, and throwing on a little shredded iceberg if the roll needs a stowaway (though it would be more New England without!).